 Conditional density estimation concentrates on the modeling of the relationship between a response y and set of covariates x through a conditional density function p(y|x).
 In the simplest case, the homoscedastic Gaussian linear regression y = x′ β + ε is trivially equivalent to modeling p(y|x) by a Gaussian density with mean function μ = x′ β and constant variance.

 In Bayesian statistics, inference of an unknown quantity θ, say p(θ|y), combines data information y, p(y|θ), with prior beliefs about θ, p(θ).
 In many simple statistical models with vague priors that play a minimal role in the posterior distribution, Bayesian inference draws similar conclusions to those obtained from a traditional frequentist approach.
 The Bayesian approach is however more easily extended to more complicated models using MCMC simulation techniques.
 In principle, MCMC can be applied to many hard-to-estimate models.
 However the efficiency depends heavily on how efficient the MCMC algorithm is.
-This is especially true in nonlineaer models with many correlated parameters.
+This is especially true in nonlinear models with many correlated parameters.

 A key factor for evaluating a method's performance is to check how it balances the trade-off between goodness-of-fit and overfitting.
 It is common that if a model wins in goodness-of-fit, it will lose in prediction.
 Variable selection is a technique that is commonly used in such a context.
 Historically the purposes for using variable selection are to select meaningful covariates that contribute to the model, inhibit ill-behaved design matrices, and prevent model overfitting.
 Methods like backward and forward selection are standard routines in most statistical software packages.
 However, the drawbacks are obvious in those techniques, e.g. the selection depends heavily on the starting points, which becomes more problematic with high dimensional data with many covariates.
 Most current methods rely on Bayesian variable selection via MCMC.
 A standard Bayesian variable selection approach is to augment the regression model with a variable selection indicator for each covariate.
 For the purpose of overcoming problems with overfitting, shrinkage estimation can also be used as an alternative, or even complementary, approach to variable selection.
 A shrinkage estimator shrinks the regression coefficients towards zero rather than eliminating the covariate completely.
 One way to select a proper value of the shrinkage is by cross-validation.